NSEL case: The role of the brokers

 The Economic Offences Wing (EOW) of Mumbai Police also found evidence of large scale irregularities on the part of these brokers in the NSEL case.
 A forensic audit by the EOW also revealed hawala transactions, benami trades and client code modifications by these brokers.
-The NSEL Investors' Action Group (NIAG) – a forum of NSEL investors requested the EOW to take strict action against these brokers who "falsely sold NSEL as an 'arbitrage product.'
+The NSEL Investors' Action Group (NIAG) – a forum of NSEL investors requested the EOW to take strict action against these brokers who "falsely sold NSEL as an 'arbitrage product.'"
 Several key brokers including Motilal Oswal undertook Power of Attorney to buy/sell/receive/deliver NSEL commodities on behalf of the investors and also opened DMAT (dematerialized) accounts to handle warehouse receipts of commodities in electronic form.
 "These brokers have also been accused of criminal breach of trust for parting with investors' monies without securing warehouse receipts as promised," the NSEL investors said in a letter to the Commissioner of Mumbai Police.

 The Hon.
-Bombay High Court in its judgment dated August 22, 2014 also observed that "...brokers do have their own legal team and a full knowledge of how the market operates.
-The legalities of the transactions were quite expected to be known to the brokers ... the brokers being quite experienced, and the investors being informed persons, it is apparent that the issue of illegality of the transactions raised by them is not out of their concern to adhere to legalities, but in order to project the applicant (Mr Jignesh Shah) as the main offender, rather than the defaulting parties.
+Bombay High Court in its judgment dated 22 August 2014 also observed that "...brokers do have their own legal team and a full knowledge of how the market operates.
+The legalities of the transactions were quite expected to be known to the brokers ... the brokers being quite experienced, and the investors being informed persons, it is apparent that the issue of illegality of the transactions raised by them is not out of their concern to adhere to legalities, but in order to project the applicant (Jignesh Shah) as the main offender, rather than the defaulting parties.

-On March 3, 2015, the EOW, Mumbai arrested 3 top brokers in the NSEL case.
+On 3 March 2015, the EOW, Mumbai arrested 3 top brokers in the NSEL case.
 Those arrested were Amit Rathi, managing director of Anand Rathi Financial Services Ltd; C P Krishnan of Geojit Comtrade Ltd; and Chintan Modi of India Infoline Ltd (IIFL).
 The three were charged with mis-selling NSEL products, cheating, forgery and criminal conspiracy, among other charges.

-On December 21, 2018, SEBI issued supplementary notices to 300 brokers, which suggested cancellation of license if the broker found themselves unable to provide necessary explanation regarding any wrong-doing pointed out by the SFIO.
+On 21 December 2018, SEBI issued supplementary notices to 300 brokers, which suggested cancellation of license if the broker found themselves unable to provide necessary explanation regarding any wrong-doing pointed out by the SFIO.
 SEBI will be using EOW's report of 2015 to corner brokers.
 The detailed investigation report was shared by EOW in 2015 with the then market regulator, FMC, specifically highlighting the role of brokers.
 Even, in the supplementary charge sheet filed by EOW, the top brokers have been named for the first time.

 In the last week of February 2019, SEBI declared 5 major brokerages ‘not fit and proper’ as commodity derivative brokers through several orders.
 In the first two separate orders, the markets regulator stated that the reputation of Motilal Oswal Commodities Broker and India Infoline Commodities has been "seriously eroded", which is indispensable in declaring them "not fit and proper" for commodity trading.